vicramon/ember-tutorial/chapters/creating-the-layout.md

 If your Ember app is just on a single page, then it might make sense to build the layout in Rails so that it can be used on other non-Ember pages.
 But if your Ember app truly has multiple pages, and the layout links to these other Ember pages, then it makes sense to do it in Ember.

 In our app we only have a single page with Ember, so we could build our layout in Rails and be just fine.
-However, this tutorial is all about learning Ember, so let's do it in Ember anyways.
+However, this tutorial is all about learning Ember, so let's do it in Ember anyway.

 Ember always renders the `application` template, so we'll use that for the layout: